 Colby’s issue isn’t uncommon.
-Plenty of men aren’t quite so eager to jump into such fertile territory.
+Therapists note that plenty of men aren’t quite so eager to jump into having sex with their pregnant wives, for issues that relate to everything from general worry to basic attraction.
 So what’s a loving husband to do?

 The science is still out on what exactly happens to men’s sex drive during pregnancy.
 Some studies have found that men are actually more attracted to their wives when they’re pregnant.
 Others suggest fears surrounding the safety of the fetus may prevent some men from initiating sex.
 Another study, published in the American Journal of Human Biology, found that expectant fathers experience drops in testosterone — the hormone most closely associated with male sex drive.
 Different couples will go through different experiences.
 Some, like Colby, might just have a harder time barreling through.

-“A changing body can be very difficult for some men,”says Mary Jo Rapini a psychologist who specializes in sex and intimacy issues.
-“Some guys hold to a picture perfect image of women they’re sexually attracted to.”
-The aesthetic of maternity wear probably doesn’t help matters much, either.
+“A changing body can be very difficult for some men,” notes Mary Jo Rapini a psychologist who specializes in sex and intimacy issues.
+“Some guys hold to a picture-perfect image of women they’re sexually attracted to.”
+The aesthetic of maternity wear probably doesn’t help matters much either.
 “A lot of women dress differently during their pregnancy,” Rapini says.
 “Some guys perceive that as a form of rejection.

 It’s worth noting that once Rapini gets couples into the office, the goal isn’t to get them back into bed.
 “A lack of sex alone won’t kill a relationship,” she says.
 “What can kill a relationship is when other forms of intimacy stop.”

-Rapini suggests undersexed and expecting couples focus on other forms of intimacy.
+Undersexed and expecting couples, Rapini suggest, should focus on other forms of intimacy.
 “Touch is important.
 Talking is important.
 Maintaining an emotional connection is extremely important,” she says.
 “It’s one thing not to be attracted to your wife, but if you’re not intimate anymore, well, that’s going to be a problem.”